IONMON Archive

 Description:

-TEC and RMS maps are computed with a single layer approach (IONMON Version 1), taking slant range TEC observables derived from dual-frequency GPS and GLONASS data, whereby ionospheric TEC is modelled by spherical harmonics in combination with a daily Differential Code Biases (DCBs) fitting.
+TEC and RMS maps are computed with a single layer approach (IONMON Version 1), taking slant range TEC observables derived from dual-frequency Galileo, GPS, GLONASS, and BeiDou data, whereby ionospheric TEC is modelled by spherical harmonics in combination with a daily Differential Code Biases (DCBs) fitting.
 In this single layer approach, the ionospheric TEC is assumed to be condensed on a hollow sphere enveloping the Earth at an altitude of 450 km.
 On that sphere, the global TEC distribution is then described by a degree and order 15 spherical harmonics function.
-The function coefficients are determined from GPS and GLONASS dual-frequency data recorded at maximum 300 globally distributed (typically 220 - 240) ground sites.
+The function coefficients are determined from GNSS dual-frequency data recorded at maximum 300 globally distributed (typically 220 - 240) ground sites.
 Model-internal, all computations are conducted in a solar-geomagnetic reference system.
-References: J. Feltens (2007) and J. Feltens et al. (2011)

 These movies are processed once per day, and new daily movies are typically available shortly after 10H UTC.
 Please note that a new processing scheme was implemented in September 2017, and movies prior to this date may not be fully consistent.
 For this reason, movies preceding this date are provided for illustrative purposes only, and should not considered definitive.